PovertyAction/useful_repos/useful_repos.md

 <br />
 **Pandas/Scipy** <br />
 Pandas is the python library developed by Wes McKinney.
 The flexibility and objects available to python programmers are enhanced by the DataFrame object and the NumPy objects (ndarrays) upon which the library is built.
-SciPy is the python library that will do your serious analysis for you as well as some serious scientific computing.
+SciPy is the python library that will do your serious analysis for you as well as some hardcore scientific computing.
 Get to know this library and the world of data will bow down before you.

 This section is devoted to repos developed by IPA/J-Pal staff that showcase code that uses pandas/Scipy for data work.
 Once used the user will never look back!